 The message was sent to all Duke undergraduate students.

-Now, we need your help—every single one of you—to help keep up this momentum and keep our community moving in the right direction.
+We need your help—every single one of you—to help keep our community safer.

 COMPLIANCE AND CONDUCT UPDATES

-- 90 — Students referred for formal educational interventions and training for less severe infractions of the Duke Compact.
+- Since Friday, two dozen students have been referred for formal educational interventions and training for less severe infractions of the Duke Compact.

-*Note: If found responsible, students and student organizations face a range of possible sanctions, including: disciplinary probation, suspension to be served in an upcoming term, immediate suspension or removal from campus, or permanent dismissal from Duke.
+- Finally, the Office of Student Conduct is currently addressing seven instances involving more flagrant misconduct and persistent non-compliance by individuals or groups of students.
+Consistent with individual student privacy regulations governed by federal law (FERPA), the Office of Student Conduct will not release identifying information for individual students who are formally sanctioned.
+If found responsible, these students and student organizations face a range of possible sanctions, including: disciplinary probation, suspension to be served in an upcoming term, immediate suspension or removal from campus, or permanent dismissal from Duke.

 Thank you and go Duke,